 Here’s where you can find paid stock images:

-Fonts matter!
-Depending on your genre, the style of your book, and even the vibe or voice you want to convey, your book cover fonts can make a major difference in how potential readers view your book.
+Typeface matters!
+Often confused with “font”, typeface refers to the family of lettering like Times Roman, Roboto, or Anton, where font refers to the style of the lettering, like bold, italics, condensed, etc. Depending on your genre, the style of your book, and even the vibe or voice you want to convey, your book cover’s typeface can make a major difference in how potential readers view your book.

-You have to make sure you’re using a font for your cover that coincides with its message, tone, and the audience you’re trying to reach.
+Make sure that the typeface you select fits the message, tone, and the audience you’re trying to reach.

 Step 4 – Find the right book cover dimensions